Networking & http in flutter: Sending Data to the Internet

 }

-the class has fields for the id
+}The Album the class has fields for the id and title of the album.

 The

-object from the server’s JSON response.
+fromJsonfactory constructor creates anAlbumobject from the server’s JSON response.

 After sending data, the server typically responds with information that we can use.
 To simplify working with the response, we convert the returned JSON data into a Dart object.